Sleeping Beauty's forest is dying. It's not the only climate crisis facing Germany's next chancellor – KION546

 Decades on, Germany’s new generation of environmental activists take a broader view of the climate crisis.

-“The emotional connection my parents’ generation, my grandparents’ generation, has to forest is very different to my connection,” explains Helene Marshall, a 19-year-old economics and politics student at Leuphana University, who is part of the Fridays for the Future school strikes against global warming.
+“The emotional connection my parents’ generation, my grandparents’ generation, has to forest is very different to my connection,” explains Helena Marschall, a 19-year-old economics and politics student at Leuphana University, who is part of the Fridays for the Future school strikes against global warming.

 Merkel is the only chancellor Marshall has ever known — this will be the first national election in which she is old enough to cast her vote.
 She says the so-called “Climate Chancellor” hasn’t lived up to her billing, and sees this election as a chance to “build a different kind of politics.”